-Melbourne Water is upgrading the Western Trunk Sewer, which runs from the Brooklyn Pumping Station to the Western Treatment Plant in Werribee.
-It is a vital part of our sewer network, which transfers 60 per cent of Melbourne’s sewage to the Western Treatment Plant.
+Melbourne Water is upgrading the Western Trunk Sewer, which runs from Brooklyn Pumping Station to the Western Treatment Plant in Werribee.
+The 4.5 metre diameter sewer is an important part of our sewer network, carrying over 60 per cent of Melbourne’s wastewater for treatment in Werribee.

-- Main Drive, Cocoroc (located on Melbourne Water land).
+- Main Drive, Cocoroc (located on Melbourne Water land)

 For more information, please contact the Western Trunk Sewer Upgrade Project Team:

 - Email: [email protected]